Will my diploma/transcript indicate I received a degree online?

 - Where your transfer units were completed (community college or 4-year institution)

-- Financial aid award amounts (State University Grants, Cal Grants and fee waivers cannot be applied to this program, however Federal Pell Grants and Federal Student Loans can be applied)
+- Financial aid award amounts (State University Grants and fee waivers cannot be applied to this program, however; Cal Grants, California Middle Class Scholarship, Federal Pell Grants, and Federal Student Loans CAN be applied.)

 Please see the Benefits and Fees section for more detailed information.